pnnl/rubblepy/README.md

 # Welcome to rubblepy!
 This code can be used to generate a damage map based on the presence of rubble.
 Rubble is often detectable in images with submeter resolution, and can indicate damage to structures from high winds or earthquakes.
 The process_images.py script outputs a mask indicating the pixels in the original image where rubble was detected.
 The mask can be used in a geospatial software application like ArcMap to generate a damage map based on the rubble density.
 The rubble detection mask will contain some false positives which are usually more isolated than true rubble, so a density map will provide a more accurate indication of affected areas than the indivdidual rubble detections will.
+An example script for generating a density-based damage map is provided in rubbleDense.py

 usage:
    python process_images.py [options]